 Remember I said we made these for Easter too.
 You have to take a peek at how adorable those are as nests.
-If you love these easy mummy haystacks you should try our candy corn parfait recipe too!
+If you love these easy mummy haystacks you should try our Halloween parfait recipe too!

 Monster Halloween Haystacks